Fact-checked

 The main pathogenetic factors of nonspecific ulcerative colitis are:

-• dysbacteriosis of the intestine - a violation of the normal composition of microflora in the large intestine, which has a local toxic and allergic effect, and also promotes the development of non-immune inflammation of the colon;
+• intestinal dysbacteriosis - a violation of the normal composition of microflora in the large intestine, which has a local toxic and allergenic effect, and also contributes to the development of non-immune inflammation of the large intestine;

-• violation of neyrohumoralnoy regulation of bowel function, due to dysfunction of the vegetative and gastrointestinal endocrine system;
+• violation of neurohumoral regulation of intestinal function caused by dysfunction of the autonomic and gastrointestinal endocrine systems;

-• a significant increase in the permeability of the colon mucosa for protein molecules and bacterial antigens;
+• significant increase in the permeability of the colon mucosa for protein molecules and bacterial antigens;

-• damage to the intestinal wall and the formation of autoantigens followed by the formation of autoantibodies to the intestinal wall.
-The antigens of some strains of E. Coli induce the synthesis of antibodies to colon tissue;
+• damage to the intestinal wall and the formation of autoantigens with subsequent formation of autoantibodies to the intestinal wall.
+Antigens of some strains of E. Coli induce the synthesis of antibodies to the tissue of the large intestine;

 • the formation of immune complexes localized in the wall of the colon, with the development of immune inflammation in it;